RRSPs make great “cents” if you manage the refund

 - There is no upper age limit for TFSAs.

-This doesn’t mean Registered Retirement Savings Plans (RRSPs) should be avoided, on the contrary, invest in them where you can.
+This doesn’t mean Registered Retirement Savings Plans (RRSPs) should be avoided, on the contrary, invest in them where you can!

-Last year I wrote on my site managing the RRSP refund is the linchpin in the battle of the retirement savings accounts; RRSP vs. TFSA.
+Managing the RRSP refund is the linchpin in the battle of the retirement savings accounts RRSP vs. TFSA.

 “If you’re going to put money in a registered retirement savings plan and “blow the refund on something stupid,” then a major advantage of the RRSP – the immediate tax benefit – is lost, he says.”